sanson0/Wildlife-Patch1/README.md

 This page allows the admin user to add a survey link into the surveys page when submit button is clicked.
 ### Edit link
 This page allows the admin user to edit a survey link in the surveys page when submit button is clicked.
 Cancel button returns admin user to the wildlife surveys page.
+### Delete link
+This function should delete the survey link, user should stay on 'Wildlife Surveys' page and a 'Deleted' message should flash.
 ### People's Projects
 This page should display projects submitted by app users using collapsible elements.